Tim Thornton Ceramics - Technical

 This provides content that is primarily of interest to fellow potters.

-As the content is all work in progress, whilst some pages are essentially complete, some may be incomplete or have sections with just draft notes, and some may not yet be written up.
+As the content is all work in progress, whilst most pages are essentially complete, some may be incomplete or have sections with just draft notes, and some may not yet be written up.

 Health and Safety